 With generous funding from the Ernst & Paula Deutsch Foundation and the Lucius N. Littauer Foundation, the Zelda Foster Studies Program has developed an innovative training program in the skills, methodologies, interventions, and sensitivities needed to provide culturally congruent care to Deaf, Hard of Hearing, and Deafblind (D/HH/DB) clients, their families and health care providers.

-This week-long (three half-days and two full-days) summer program is for ANY mental health professional who wants to learn about Palliative Care.
+This comprehensive virtual training is for ANY mental health professional who wants to learn about Palliative Care.
 Professionals in all fields of practice work with people who are facing serious or life-threatening medical illnesses and the bereaved.
 We welcome social workers, psychologists, marriage and family therapists, mental health workers, case managers, nursing home and assisted living counselors, chaplains and people in private practice.

 About Zelda Foster